Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-1.
+- In six games as the favorite over the last 10 matchups, the Diamondbacks have a record of 3-3.

-- When it comes to the over/under, the Diamondbacks and their foes are 5-5-0 in their previous 10 contests.

-- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.

 Diamondbacks Betting Records & Stats

+- Based on this contest's moneyline, the Diamondbacks' implied win probability is 57.4%.

-- Arizona's games have gone over the total in 23 of its 45 chances.
+- In the 46 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 23 times (23-22-1).

-- The Diamondbacks have played just two games with a spread this season and covered in each game.
+- The Diamondbacks have had a run line set for just two contests this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.